snabbco/snabb/src/program/l2vpn/README.md

     is placed in outgoing packets, while the the session ID of incoming packets is compared to `<local_session>`.
 If the values don't match, the packet is discarded and an error is logged.
-    Hence, the psuedowire endpoints must be configured with one's local session ID identical to that of the other's remote session ID.
+    Hence, the pseudowire endpoints must be configured with one's local session ID identical to that of the other's remote session ID.